BeBOP-OBON/.github/profile/README.md

 In each protocol template, we begin with a table of metadata fields that will help us sort and organize protocols.
 In the future, this will enable us to create a better mechanism for discovering new protocols.

 Please fill out the MIOP terms and use this document as a guide (included in the template repository): [MIOP_definition.md](https://github.com/BeBOP-OBON/0_protocol_collection_template/blob/main/MIOP_definition.md)

+## Contribute!

+If you have any feedback or suggestions about our templates please post an issue on the [template repository](https://github.com/BeBOP-OBON/0_protocol_collection_template/issues) or about MIOP fields in our [miop repository](https://github.com/BeBOP-OBON/miop/issues).
+We also welcome contributions of new types of templates to our collection.
+Our goal is to cover protocols ranging from study initiation to data sharing, across an entire omics [workflow](https://www.frontiersin.org/files/Articles/758694/fmars-08-758694-HTML-r1/image_m/fmars-08-758694-g001.jpg).